cdonnachie/Slimecoin/roadmap/rewards/README.md

 #### GUI - Desktop

-Select a token or MEWC to send.
+Select a token or SLME to send.
 Set the QTY to send.
 Select the target token
 * If you are sending another token, you must have the owner token for the TARGET_TOKEN.
-* If you are sending MEWC, you do not need the owner token for the TARGET_TOKEN
+* If you are sending SLME, you do not need the owner token for the TARGET_TOKEN

 GUI will show the exact amount being sent to each TARGET_TOKEN.
 It will also calculate and show the remaining which must be returned as change.
-If MEWC is being sent, it will show the remainder that is being sent to the miners.
+If SLME is being sent, it will show the remainder that is being sent to the miners.

 #### GUI - Mobile